 On the third floor you visit the Police Station.

+The third floor of the Ripper museum shows us what the police were trying to unwind in the investigation.
 A crime board shows the sites of the murders and the evidence the police collected.
 In the display case is the actual whistle Police Constable Watkins blew to call for help when he found Catherine Eddowes body in Mitre Square.

 Ones things for certain we will never know and I think that is why the case still gets so much interest.